 Social and Emotional Learning (SEL)

-Over the last few months, a majority of students have proven to be resilient learners equipped with necessary social and emotional skills to handle the distance learning world and manage new life stressors related to COVID-19.
+A majority of students have proven to be resilient learners equipped with necessary social and emotional skills to handle the distance learning world and manage new life stressors related to COVID-19.
 While faced with handling “big” feelings like worry, anger, or confusion, students have found ways to cope with stress and connect with others for support...all while social distancing.
 Families and school team members have been valuable role models by facilitating conversations about feelings, normalizing them, and sharing healthy ways to make these experiences more manageable.
 This is a real-life example of social and emotional learning.

 What is Social and Emotional Learning?